 An arrest can happen without detainment, meaning, if you commit a crime that an officer witnesses, they can arrest you on the spot.
 If a judge issues an arrest warrant against you, an officer will use this legal document to find you and arrest you.
 Only in an arrest does an officer have to read you your Miranda Rights.
 Your Miranda Rights detail your right to remain silent.
 While you won’t be read your Miranda Rights during a detainment, you still have the right to remain silent and you should know this so you don’t feel pressured to answer questions that could ultimately hurt your case.

 Whether you are just detained or are arrested, it is important that you don’t self-incriminate or jeopardize your case in any way.
 The Los Angeles criminal defense lawyers at the Manshoory Law Group will preserve your legal rights and see to it that you are treated fairly.
-Call the Manshoory Law Group today to schedule a free case evaluation at 877-977-7750.
+Contact our lawyers at Manshoory Law Group today to schedule a free case evaluation at 877-977-7750.